 Preparing your pet for their next adventure

 As the travel time approaches, prepare your pet for spending time in its crate by leaving it open and easily accessible.
 It’s essential that they’re comfortable inside in order to limit stress.
+You can also consider adding a comfortable, anti-anxiety dog blanket that your pet feels comfortable with.
+That way, even during the flight, the blanket can provide them some comfort and prevent them from stressing out.
 Get your pet’s luggage ready, ensuring that your documentation is to hand in case you’re separated, they have food and water to last for the flight, and have a comfort blanket, or a familiar toy, to travel with them.
 Aim to arrive at the airport a good 2-4 hours prior to departure to make sure you know where you’re going and, most importantly, try to relax.
 Your pet will recognise if you’re stressed and might worry, becoming stressed itself.
 If you’ve done everything you’ve been asked to by the airline and your destination country, you can relax and enjoy the flight.

 Going on holiday with a pet, particularly if that means going by plane, can be a daunting experience that starts several months before you travel.
 It is essential, though, that you realise just how demanding organising such an adventure can be, as it’s not to be taken lightly.
 That said, going on holiday with your pet can be incredibly rewarding and so, if you’re prepared to investigate the plausibility of air travel for your animal, there’s no reason why you shouldn’t got for it.